funkyFangs/keep-it-personal/README.md

 The default permission level is 0 which is given to every player.
 If you wish to control permissions with a permission manager, you should update the permission level accordingly.

+# External Compatibility

+Currently, support for other mods which extend the player inventory is unknown but likely unsupported.
+Support for [Trinkets](https://modrinth.com/mod/trinkets) is currently in progress, however, and other mods may be supported in the future.